neondatabase/website/content/docs/reference/cli-roles.md

 ### list

-This sub-command allows you to list roles.
+This subcommand allows you to list roles.

 #### Usage